Parameterizing Path Partitions: 1 -hardness for DAGSPP and DAGIPP

 We are now going to show a number of properties of our construction.

 Observe that $G'$ is a DAG because all arcs either go from left to right or from top to bottom.

-Next, using \autoref{obs:in_out_deg} and \autoref{obs:top_row}, we can deduce that, if $G'$ has an spp of size $k'$, then the start vertex and end vertex of each path in the solution has the following properties.
+Next, using \autoref{obs:in_out_deg} and \autoref{obs:top_row}, we can deduce that, if $G'$ has an spp of size $k'$, then the start vertex and end vertex of each path in the solution have the desired properties.